Rishi Sunak resigns amid mounting pressure on UK PM Boris Johnson | Politics

 ''The vote of confidence last month showed that a large number of our colleagues agree.

-''I regret to say, however, that it is clear to me that this situation will not change under your leadership and you have therefore lost my confidence too.''
-PTI AK SCY AKJ AKJ
+''I regret to say, however, that it is clear to me that this situation will not change under your leadership and you have therefore lost my confidence too,'' Javid, 52, said.

+Earlier on Tuesday, Lord Simon McDonald, who was the permanent secretary in the UK Foreign Office between 2015 and 2020, wrote to the Parliament's standards commissioner saying Downing Street made ''inaccurate claims'' about Chris Pincher – who resigned from the post of Conservative Deputy Chief Whip last week after admitting drunken misbehaviour.
+In the wake of the resignation, the Prime Minister's office said Boris Johnson was not aware of any specific allegations against Pincher when he was appointed to the post.

+''This morning I have written to the Parliamentary Commissioner for Standards – because No. 10 [Downing Street] keep changing their story and are still not telling the truth,'' McDonald said as he tweeted his letter to the Parliamentary watchdog.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)